mrdarip/tasdks/README.md

 # Tasdks

-Don't ever forget any steps of a task, neither underestimate its duration
+Don't ever forget any steps of a task, neither underestimate its duration.
+Add everything you want to have done, like sweeping th floor or playing the piano!
+The app will learn from you and distribute all your tasks for every day!

 ## Features

-- Organise and simplify your tasks
+- Organise and simplify your tasks.
-- Remember you overdue tasks
+- Remember you overdue tasks.
-- Predict duration of tasks
+- Predict duration of tasks.
-- Flatern tasks loads between days
+- Flatern tasks loads between days.
-- Provide alerts, encouraging the user to finish their tasks
+- Provide alerts, encouraging the user to finish their pending tasks.

 ## Based on